d-sargent/platypi/README.md

 Inspired by the enigmatic platypus, Platypi blends unexpected features with conventional approaches.
 Dramatically tapered strokes and sheared wedge serifs combine with smooth curves and traditional proportions to achieve a practical text typeface with a unique and distinctive visual rhythm.
 Heavier weights push this tension further with increased tapering and overall contrast.

 An original design for Platypi was produced while completing a Certificate in Type Design at Type West / Letterform Archive in 2022.
-The aim of the project was to create a 'latin' wedge serif model suitable for long-form text usage.
-The original design featured multiple weights, alongside a single weight italic style.

-All letterforms are currently being redrawn after reflection and time away from the project.
-All weights will have matching italic styles.
+The project aimed to create a 'latin' wedge serif model suitable for long-form text usage.
+The original design featured multiple weights alongside a single-weight italic style.
+In 2023 all letterforms were redrawn after reflection and time away from the project.
+All weights now have matching italic styles.
+In 2024, the project aims to develop expanded language support.

 ![Sample Image](documentation/platypi-sample-image-oct-2023.png)